 Differences Between Disney World and Disneyland – Park Perks, & Onsite Hotel Perks

-There are some differences between perks you can enjoy at each park (like how the Fastpass system works, park bracelets, and extra perks for staying at an onsite hotel).
+There are some differences between perks you can enjoy at each park.
 We will break some of those down here.

-Another difference between Disney World and Disneyland is the number of onsite hotels.
+Another difference between Disneyland vs Disney World is the number of onsite hotels.
 Since Walt Disney World itself is so much bigger, it makes sense that there are over two dozen onsite hotels to choose from.
 Disneyland Resort has three onsite hotels, with one actually inside Disney California Adventure Park.

 Perks of Staying at a Walt Disney World Onsite Hotels